sjondavey/python_azure_function_step_1/README.md

 ```
 equityportfolioevolver
 ├── .venv/                              # [Not in source control] Python Virtual Environment
-├── .vscode/                            # [Not in source control] local vscode environment variables
+├── .vscode/                            # Local vscode environment variables
-│   ├── launch.json                     # [Not in source control] to ensure we can run python from the project root
+│   ├── launch.json                     # To ensure we can run python from the project root
-│   └── settings.json                   # [Not in source control] settings to get unittests working correctly
+│   └── settings.json                   # Settings to get unittests working correctly
 ├── equityportfolioevolver/             # Folder for source files that will be deployed to Azure (so excludes testing for example)
 │   ├── contracts/                      # Parent folder for groups of derivatives (called portfolios)
 │   │   └── portfolio.py                # Simple unmargined equity forwards (mostly hard coded)